tldr-pages/tldr/pages/common/b2sum.md

 `b2sum --check {{path/to/file.b2}}`

-- Only show a message for files for which verification fails or missing files:
+- Only show a message for missing files or when verification fails:

 `b2sum --check --quiet {{path/to/file.b2}}`